Argentine Tegu Care Sheet

 Argentine tegus (Salvator spp.) are 3-5’ long, diurnal, terrestrial lizards native to the southern half of South America.
 They prefer humid, grassy or forested areas for habitat, and are rarely found in trees or water.

 Despite their popularity, Argentine tegus are not easy animals to keep as pets.
 They’re large, active, messy, and demanding.
 However, when kept with patience and dedication, they can be very rewarding.
-With good care, an Argentine tegu can live 15-20+ years.
+With good care, an Argentine tegu can live 20+ years.

-Minimum enclosure size for Argentine tegus
+Minimum recommended enclosure size for Argentine tegus

-The absolute minimum enclosure size for a single Argentine tegu is 8’L x 4’W x 4’H. This may seem huge, but keep in mind that these are large lizards that still need access to an appropriate temperature gradient.
+The minimum recommended enclosure size for a single Argentine tegu is 8’L x 4’W x 4’H. This may seem huge, but keep in mind that these are large lizards that still need access to an appropriate temperature gradient.
 Of course, if you can manage it, larger is always better!
 Regular supervised free-roaming opportunities is also recommended.

 Do Argentine tegus need UVB?

 Yes!
 Argentine tegus require UVB lighting to thrive in captivity.
 UVB lighting helps provide a clear day/night cycle, provides all of the vitamin D that your pet needs, strengthens the immune system, facilitates better digestion, and other benefits.
-Here are the best UVB bulbs for Argentine tegus housed in a 8’x4’x4’ enclosure:
+Here are the recommended UVB bulbs for Argentine tegus housed in a 8’x4’x4’ enclosure:

 Best temperature for Argentine tegus

-Provide heat for your tegu with a cluster of halogen heat bulbs placed above the basking platform.
-You will need enough lamps to evenly heat an area at least the size of the tegu’s body.
-Halogen bulbs are the best way to imitate the warmth of sunlight indoors, and considered to be a superior form of reptile heating by experts.
+You can provide heat for your tegu with a cluster of halogen heat bulbs placed above the basking platform.
+You will want enough lamps to evenly heat an area at least the size of the tegu’s body.
+We do not recommend ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
+If your temperatures are too high, you can consider a lamp dimmer or rheostat to lower the intensity.

 Best humidity levels for Argentine tegus